-Briley is a recent graduate from Bob Jones University, where he majored in Communications.
-His interest in government and public policy began in high school when he volunteered for political campaigns during the summers.
+Briley earned a bachelor’s degree in communications from Bob Jones University.
+His interest in government and public policy began in high school when he volunteered for political campaigns.

 Though the Supreme Court declined to hear their case, the leadership of the Diocese of South Carolina continues to be encouraged as their battle continues.